hassox/hpdf/README.md

 * `page_headers` - A map of headers to supply to the page
 * `include_headers_on_same_domain` - A bool.
 Default True.
 If true, all requests to the same domain will include the same headers as the main page
 * `print_options` - A map of options to the print method.
 See https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-printToPDF
+* `max_wait_time` - A time in miliseconds after which the page will be forcefully printed even if there are outstanding requests

 ## Installation